eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 ---
 id: ReverseProxy
-title:  Reverse Proxy
+title: "Additional security: Reverse Proxy"
 sidebar_label: Reverse Proxy
 ---

-# Additional security: Reverse proxy

-You can use the "traefik" reverse proxy to be able to get to the Grafana Dashboard and Prysm Web UI via https:// instead of insecure http://.
+You can use the "[traefik](https://traefik.io/)" reverse proxy to get to the Grafana Dashboard and Prysm Web UI via https:// instead of insecure http://.
 It can also be used to encrypt the RPC and WS ports of your eth1 node, so they are reachable via https:// and wss:// respectively.

 You will require a domain name for this to work.
 Where you buy it is up to you.
 One option is NameCheap.

+As a 450m overview, traefik will be reachable via port 443 / https from the Internet (configurable, could be 8443 if you prefer).
+All browsing attempts to it will be checked by traefik for their hostname, and it steers traffic to the right container thereby: To Grafana, to Prysm Web UI, and to eth1.
+Grafana and Prysm Web UI are reachable via traefik automatically if you have them and traefik enabled at the same time; eth1 reachability requires an additional `eth1-traefik.yml`, since having it reachable is not a standard use case.

+For example, say I have a domain `example.com`, left the `_HOST` and port settings in `.env` at default, and am running Prysm with Grafana and Web UI.
+`https://grafana.example.com/` will get me to my Grafana dashboard, and `https://prysm.example.com` to my Prysm Web UI.
 ## Cloudflare for DNS management

 With this option, CloudFlare will provide DNS management as well as DDoS protection.
-This also automatically updates the IP address of the domain, if you are on a dynamic address, such as domestic Internet.
+Traefik uses CloudFlare to issue a Let's Encrypt certificate for your domain.
+This also automatically updates the IP address of the domain, which is useful if you are on a dynamic address, such as domestic Internet.
+Either for the main domain `example.com` or if desired for a subdomain such as `grafana.example.com`.

 You'll add `traefik-cf.yml` to your `COMPOSE_FILE` in `.env`, for example: `lh-base.yml:geth.yml:lh-grafana.yml:traefik-cf.yml`